micmejia/bible-dump/NKJV/Isaiah/Isa 61.md

 Instead of your shame _you shall have_ double _honor,_ And _instead of_ confusion they shall rejoice in their portion.
 Therefore in their land they shall possess double; Everlasting joy shall be theirs.

 ###### 8
-"For I, the Lord, love justice; I hate robbery [^c]for burnt offering; I will direct their work in truth, And will make with them an everlasting covenant.
+"For I, the Lord, love justice; I hate robbery for burnt offering; I will direct their work in truth, And will make with them an everlasting covenant.

 ###### 9
 Their descendants shall be known among the Gentiles, And their offspring among the people.
 All who see them shall acknowledge them, That they _are_ the posterity _whom_ the Lord has blessed."